rashmi2800/M1_Motorsearch_utility/1_Requirements/README.md

 Motor search can be used by both students and adults who are looking for different types of motors.

 ## What:
-Motor search is a search engine that lets people in finding the motor they need and understanding the specifications of various motors.
+Motor search is a search engine that lets people store as well as find the required motor they need.

 ## When:
-People looking for motors and their specifications will find motor search extremely handy, which can be easily accessed.
+People looking yo store the information of motors and their specifications will find motor search extremely handy, which can be easily accessed.

 ## Where:
-This search engine can be used by students in colleges for their projects.This may be simple for those who are mostly interested in motor specifications.
+This search engine can be used by students in colleges, and industry people which helps in storing of motor information.

 ## How:
-This is used to search for motors, as well as to display motor specifications as per user choice.
+This is used to store the details of the motors, as well as to display motor information,addition to that displaying the motor with the help of keyword and keeping a count of it.